menyeart/menyeart/README.md

-<h3> After ten years as a network operations technician I'm pivoting to a new career in backend software engineering.
-I'm a recent graduate of the Turing School of Software and Design focusing on Ruby, Rails and Object Oriented Design.</h3>
+<h3> Backend software developer with 10 years experience in network operations.
+Enthusiastic about complex logic, security and green tech.
+Recent graduate of the Turing School of Software and Design focusing on Ruby, Rails and Object Oriented Programming.</h3>

 <h4>
-Recent Software Engineering Grad: <a href='https://turing.edu'>Turing School of Software & Design</a><br>
+Software Engineering Grad: <a href='https://turing.edu'>Turing School of Software & Design</a><br>
 Currently learning: Python<br>
-Email: <a href='menyeart1@gmail.com'>@menyeart1@gmail.com</a><br>
+Email: <a href='menyeart1@gmail.com'>menyeart1@gmail.com</a><br>
-Connect with me: <a href='https://www.linkedin.com/in/matt-enyeart/'>@linkedIn</a>
+Connect with me: <a href='https://www.linkedin.com/in/matt-enyeart/'>LinkedIn</a>
 </h4>

 <h3 align="center">Technology Stack</h3>